Geometry-Preserving Neural Architectures on Manifolds with Boundary: Final Augmented Architectures

-This construction raises a natural question: \emph{to what extent does projecting only at the final layer preserve approximation accuracy?} Intuitively, if the unconstrained approximation $f_{\theta}$ is ``close" to the target map $F$ in the ambient space and remains within the region where the projection is well defined, then the projection step should not significantly distort the approximation.
-The following theorem formalizes this intuition under standard regularity assumptions on the constraint set.
+Intuitively, if the unconstrained approximation $f_{\theta}$ is ``close'' to the target map $F$ in the ambient space and remains within the region where the projection is well defined, then the projection step should not significantly distort the approximation.
+The following theorems formalizes this intuition.